tanupoo/lorawan-ssas/README.md

 =======================================

 This is a super simple LoRaWAN AS (Application Server).
+It support the following features:
-It acts as an HTTP(s) server to receive a JSON-like message from a network server.
+- receives a POST message containing a JSON-like message from a network server.
-And, it stores the application message into a database you specified.
+- parses the application message and stores data into a database you specified.

 ## Requirements

 - Python 3 is required.
-Python 2.x is not tested well.

-### Python modules
+Python modules:

 - dateutils
 - gevent